maread99/valimp/README.md

     * `set`
     * `collections.abc.Sequence`
     * `collections.abc.Mapping`
+* packing and optionally coercing, parsing and validating packed objects, i.e. objects received to, for example, *args and **kwargs.

-That's it for now, although the library has been built with development in mind and PRs are very much welcome!
+The library has been built with development in mind and PRs are very much welcome!

 ## License